osqzss/gps-sdr-sim/README.md

 The maximum simulation duration time is defined by USER_MOTION_SIZE to prevent the output file from getting too large.

+The output file size can be reduced by using "-b 1" option to store four 1-bit I/Q samples into a single byte.

 ```
 Usage: gps-sdr-sim [options]
 Options: